byamashiro/Research_Projects/README.md

 - [ ] Set a variable up in the preface of the code to specify options
   - [x] If files should be saved (9/6/2017)
   - [ ] The min/max parameter to draw vertical lines on each subplot
+  - [ ] Add an option to use a list for events in OMNI

 - [ ] Add documentation for system and specifics on set parameters.
   - [ ] Add python version 3.0+